-Message regarding biodegradability and compostability of packaging imported and marketed by EDEN Eco Products Ltd.
+Message regarding biodegradability and compostabillity of packaging imported and marketed by EDEN Eco Products Ltd.

 EDEN Eco Products Ltd offer fully biodegradable packaging.
 Sourced from natural ingredients, and as such, accepted by ‘Mother Earth’ for recycling.
 The PLA pellets from corn products, lactic acid fermented from plant sugars, have been tested on GMO (genetically modified organisms) and showed a negative result.
 Raw material for cups supplied globally by NatureWorks LLC, www.natureworksllc.com .
 The popular starch bags are made from 100% biodegradable starch resins.
 Resins manufactured in Europe, Composting certified by A/B Vinicotte International in Belgium.

-Due to rising prices for the (edible) cornstarch resin raw material, a new development brings aswell oil derived bioplastic, 100% biodegradable.
+For the (edible) cornstarch resin raw material, there is now also the oil derived bioplastic, 100% biodegradable.
 Compostable plastic is plastic capable of biological decomposition, as such breaking down to biomass, carbon dioxide and water, not leaving any residues.
 Ample info about biodegradable packaging going to search engine Google entering the words PLA, Mater-Bi, NatureworksLLC, cornstarch, biodegradable plastics and the Standards as mentioned below.

 Compostable Standards are set by American Society for Testing Materials (ASTM, www.astm.com) European Standardization Committee (CEN) and International Standards Organization (ISO).
 Commonly registered certificate numbers are ASTM6400, ISO 14855 and EN13432.
 Bowls and containers, also the bags are food graded for storage of food.